By the numbers

 14,037Acreage Under Vine (Hectares)

-San Luis Obispo County, often referred to as SLO, is on California’s central coast.
+San Luis Obispo County, often referred to as SLO, pronounced “slow,” is on California’s central coast.
 Roughly midway between San Francisco and Los Angeles, it borders Monterey County on the north and Santa Barbara County to the south.
-It’s the sixteenth largest county in California at 3,299 square miles.
-That’s more than four times bigger than Napa County.
+It’s the sixteenth largest county in California at 5,309² km (3,299 square miles).
+That’s more than four times the size of Napa County.

-Strawberries and wine grapes are the two most important crops in the county by far.
-They account for 34% and 26% of total crop value respectively.
+Strawberries and wine grapes are the county’s two most important crops by far, accounting for 34% and 26% of total crop value respectively.
 Avocados and cattle are next, but neither represents more than 6% of total crop value.

-San Luis Obispo County is one of California’s most important for wine grape production.
-It ranks sixth in the state for productive vine acres, behind San Joaquin, Sonoma, Monterey, Napa, and Fresno Counties.
+San Luis Obispo County is one of California’s most important areas for wine grape production, ranking sixth statewide for productive vine acres, behind San Joaquin, Sonoma, Monterey, Napa, and Fresno Counties.
 Within the county, Paso Robles is the largest AVA in terms of physical size, grape and wine production, and wine value.
-It accounts for 87% of the county’s wine industry output and economic impact.
+Paso Robles accounts for 87% of the county’s wine industry output and economic impact.

-There are currently 15 other AVAs in the county.
-Eleven of those are nested within the Paso Robles AVA.
+There are currently 15 other AVAs in the county, eleven of which are nested within the Paso Robles AVA.
 Immediately west of the Paso Robles AVA is the York Mountain AVA, a small but historic region.
 To the south are Edna Valley and Arroyo Grande, both of which feature climates cooled by the Pacific Ocean.
 Still further south is the Santa Maria Valley AVA, most of which actually lies in Santa Barbara County.
 Another AVA, San Luis Obispo Coast, is pending and could be approved anytime now.